Bi-AQUA: Bilateral Control-Based Imitation Learning for Underwater Robot Arms via Lighting-Aware Action Chunking with Transformers: Experiments

-To evaluate whether Bi-AQUA overfits to the polyurethane block used during training, we assess three additional evaluation settings: a black rubber block, a blue sponge, and bubbles surrounding the manipulated object.
-The results in Table~\ref{tab:lighting_results_all} demonstrate that Bi-AQUA generalizes well beyond the training distribution despite having only ten demonstrations.
+To evaluate whether Bi-AQUA overfits to the polyurethane block used during training, we test three additional settings: a black rubber block, a blue sponge, and bubbles surrounding the manipulated object (Fig.~\ref{fig:task_overview}).
+Table~\ref{tab:lighting_results_all} shows that Bi-AQUA generalizes beyond the training distribution, maintaining high success on the black block (60--100\%) and non-trivial performance under severe appearance shifts (blue sponge) and compounded visual distortions (bubbles).
+These results indicate robustness not only to lighting variation but also to object and environmental changes without additional training.

-For the \emph{black block}, Bi-AQUA achieves success rates between 60\% and 100\%, with perfect performance under white, rgbw, cyan, and purple lighting.
-This indicates robustness to drastic changes in albedo and object contrast.

-For the \emph{blue sponge}, which introduces significant geometric, textural, and chromatic variation, performance varies more widely (0--100\%).
-Even under these severe appearance shifts, Bi-AQUA maintains non-trivial success rates across multiple lighting modes, achieving 80\% under cyan and 40\% in the dynamic changing mode.

-The \emph{bubble} condition is particularly challenging from a perception standpoint.
-Because the top camera observes the scene through the water surface from above, air injection generates surface waves that induce strong refraction and temporal warping, severely degrading the global view of the tank.
-At the same time, bubbles rise around the gripper and the object, intermittently occluding the local workspace and creating high-frequency specular highlights and false edges in the gripper view.
-Despite these compounded distortions, Bi-AQUA still achieves up to 100\% success in several lighting conditions, as shown in Table~\ref{tab:lighting_results_all}.
-This indicates substantial resilience to simultaneous global (water-surface) and local (near-gripper) disturbances.

-Overall, these results show that Bi-AQUA not only provides strong lighting robustness but also extends to unseen objects and disturbance conditions without any additional data or fine-tuning.
-The remaining failure cases point to the inherent difficulty of underwater visual degradation and motivate future work on improved relighting models, physics-based augmentation, and multimodal sensing.